XianpingLi/XianpingLi.github.io/posts_en/_posts/2015-12-26-R-function-heatmap.2.md

     Colv=TRUE, # if and how the column dendrogram should be reordered,
                # always equal to "Rowv".

+    distfun=function(x)
-    distfun=dist, # function used to compute the distance between
+      {dist(x,method="manhattan")}, # function used to compute the distance between
                                     # both rows and columns.
 The default is Euclidean distance,
-                  # but you can change the method (Notice, there is just a
+                                    # but you can change it (Notice, there is a function).

-                  # function name, if you want to change the distance,
-                  # change "Rowv" directly).
+    hclustfun=function(x)

-    hclustfun=hclust, # function used to compute the hierarchical
+      {hclust(x,method="average")}, # function used to compute the hierarchical
                                     # clustering when "Rowv" or "Colv" are not dendrograms.

-    dendrogram="both", # draw dendrogram(s) for row, column, or both, or none.
+    dendrogram="both", # draw dendrogram(s) for "row", "column", or "both", or "none".

-    scale="column", # should normalize the values in row direction
+    scale="column", # should normalize the values in "row" direction
-                    # or the column direction, or neither (none).
+                    # or the "column" direction, or neither ("none").

     na.rm=TRUE, # whether the NAs should be removed.

     col=cols, # colors for the image, many many options,
               # search for the functions "colorRampPalette",
               # "rainbow", "colorpanel", "brewer.pal" ...
-              # to improve your figures.
+              # then improve your figures.

     cellnote=ifelse(abs(scale(cars))>2,'Y','N') , # a matrix of character strings
                                                   # which will be placed in each cell.